X-Men: Days of Future Past: Plot

-Magneto retrieves his helmet and secretly takes control of Trask's Sentinel prototypes by infusing them with steel.
+Magneto retrieves his helmet to shield himself from Xavier's telepathy (Note: As depicted in X-Men: First Class (2011)) and secretly takes control of Trask's Sentinel prototypes by infusing them with steel.
 Returning to the X-Mansion, Xavier abandons the serum and, by reading Logan's mind, communicates with his future self, who inspires him to protect the future between mutants and humans.
 Xavier uses his mutant-tracking computer Cerebro to find Mystique, and he, McCoy, and Logan travel to Washington, D.C. to stop her from assassinating Trask.

 At a ceremony where Nixon unveils the Sentinels, the three search for Mystique.
 Magneto appears, activates the Sentinels, and barricades the White House by lifting RFK Stadium over it.
 During the battle, Magneto impales Logan with a rebar and throws him into the Potomac River.
 Nixon, Trask, and a disguised Mystique retreat to the White House Bunker.
 However, Magneto rips the bunker out of the building to kill everyone inside.
-In 2023, the X-Men make their last stand as an onslaught of Sentinels attacks the temple, with most of the mutants perishing while trying to buy more time.
+In 2023, the X-Men make their last stand as an onslaught of Sentinels attacks the temple, with Storm, Colossus, Iceman and most of the mutants perishing while trying to buy more time; only Charles, Kitty, an injured Magneto and Wolverine remain.
 In 1973, Mystique reveals herself and subdues Magneto with a plastic gun, saving Nixon and his cabinet.
 Before she can kill Trask, Xavier telepathically convinces her to spare him, leading the public to realize that a mutant saved the President and his cabinet.
 As a result, the Sentinel program is decommissioned, altering the timeline and erasing the dark future of 2023 from history.
 The mutants in the past depart separately; Trask is later arrested for selling military secrets to foreign governments.

-Logan reawakens in 2023 at the X-Mansion to find that Xavier's school is thriving and the X-Men are all alive, including Rogue, Jean Grey, and Scott Summers.
+Logan reawakens in 2023 at the X-Mansion to find that Xavier's school is thriving and the X-Men are all alive, including Jean Grey and Scott Summers.
 Logan asks Xavier for information about modern history from 1973 to the present.
 Back in 1973, Logan is rescued by Mystique, having disguised herself as Major William Stryker.

 In a post-credits scene set in ancient Egypt, a crowd chants to En Sabah Nur, who telekinetically elevates rocks to build pyramids as his Four Horsemen observe from afar.